slick/slick/src/sphinx/sql-to-slick.rst

 JDBC Query
 ___________

-A jdbc query could with error handling look like this
+A JDBC query with error handling could look like this:

 .. includecode:: code/SqlToSlick.scala#jdbc